bigbluebutton/bigbluebutton.github.io/_posts/2016-05-13-html5-design.md

 ## Unified experience

 Providing a unified experience will allow our users to quickly become familiar with the product and reduce the overall learning curve.
 If you are using the web, tablet or mobile client, our goal is to have consistent styles and placement of elements.
-This will also make the experience of contributing or building on top of BigBlueButton a lot easier for developers.
+By doing so, will also make the experience of contributing or building on top of BigBlueButton a lot easier for developers.

 ## Accessibility

 Accessibility is _very_ important to our target market of online learning.
-We wanted to make sure the designs would allow us to provide our users with a variety of accessibility best practises, such as Aria landmarks, Aria labels, Aria polite.
+We wanted to make sure the designs would allow us to provide our users with a variety of accessibility best practises, such as Aria landmarks, Aria labels, Aria polite and providing a colour palette that supports visually impared users.
 While Flash has very good support for accessibility within the web browser, we wanted to be sure the HTML5 client was equally accessible as well.

 ## Extensible UI design